We get all sorts of comments from interested listeners on Sirius 147. Some

 incredibly important step to good health.
 Now, let's see what Richard can

-to eat healthier and lose some of those pounds.
-First, if he has had a visit
+do to eat healthier and lose some of those pounds.
+First, if he has had a

-with his MD lately, perhaps his doctor has given him some guidelines.
-By
+visit with his MD lately, perhaps his doctor has given him some

 At 6'1", Richard's goal weight is going to be down near 200#, but he